How to Celebrate MassKara Like a Local: Tips, Spots, and What to Wear

 The world’s first completely hands-free underwater “smart scooter” is being introduced by a startup in Israel.

-KikFin has developed a jetpack with fins that attaches to the back of a swimmer and propels them through the water at boosted speeds akin, but much faster than an Olympic swimmer.
-It is also capable of attaching to surfboards, which is advantageous for novices who are learning to catch waves.
+KikFin has developed a jetpack with fins that attaches to the back of a swimmer and propels them through the water at speeds akin to, but significantly faster than, those of an Olympic swimmer.
+It is also capable of attaching to surfboards, which is advantageous for beginners learning to catch waves.

 The KikFin is worn as a vest, which allows the diver to free their hands.
 Since the introduction of torpedoes by sailors during World War II, swimmers have consistently appreciated the benefits of an underwater boost.
 Since then, technology has advanced, and there is now a vast selection of sea scooters (also referred to as diver propulsion vehicles) available for purchase.